 --snip--

+Compiling grep v0.3.2

-Compiling ripgrep v13.0.0 Finished release [optimized + debuginfo] target(s) in 3m 10s
+Finished `release` profile [optimized + debuginfo] target(s) in 6.73s

 Installing ~/.cargo/bin/rg

-Installed package `ripgrep v13.0.0` (executable `rg`)
+Installed package `ripgrep v14.1.1` (executable `rg`)

 The second-to-last line of the output shows the location and the name of the installed binary, which in the case of ripgrep is rg.
 As long as the installation directory is in your $PATH, as mentioned previously, you can then run rg --help and start using a faster, Rustier tool for searching files!